All-to-key Attention for Arbitrary Style Transfer: Related Work

 The holistic feature distribution matching method adjusts the holistic content feature distribution to match the style feature distribution.
 Based on the Gaussian prior assumption, AdaIN \cite{huang2017arbitrary} and WCT \cite{li2017universal} match feature distributions with first- or second-order statistics.
 The method introduced in \cite{li2019learning} makes the transformation matrix learnable.
 In order to break through the theoretical and practical limitations of first-order and second-order statistics, high-order statistics are introduced in \cite{kalischek2021light} and \cite{zhang2022exact} to perform more exact distribution matching.

 By comparison, the locality-aware feature matching method emphasizes the consistency of local semantics when matching content and style features.
-StyleSwap \cite{chen2016fast} replaces content features patch-by-patch with the style features, where the closest-matching style patches are calculated based on the normalized cross-correlation.
+StyleSwap \cite{chen2016fast} replaces content features patch-by-patch with the style features.
 The deep feature reshuffle module introduced in \cite{gu2018arbitrary} reshuffles the style features according to the content features via a constrained normalized cross-correlation.
 Avatar-Net \cite{sheng2018avatar} decorates the content features with aligned style features obtained through a relaxed normalized cross-correlation.
 MST \cite{zhang2019multimodal} employs clustering to divide style features into multi-modal style representations, which are matched with local content features via graph-based style matching.
 With the rise of self-attention \cite{vaswani2017attention}, many studies \cite{park2019arbitrary, yao2019attention, deng2020arbitrary, liu2021adaattn} apply it to AST.
 SANet \cite{park2019arbitrary} directly adopts attention-based feature matching for AST.
 AdaAttN \cite{liu2021adaattn} adopts attention scores to adaptively perform attentive normalization on the content features by calculating the per-point attention-weighted mean and variance of style features.
 However, these methods neglect the limitations of all-to-all attention and inevitably produce compromised results.